jason-witter/sample_app-1/README.md

 </form>
 ```

-We begin to see some redundancy.
+This is progress, but this modification has introduced some redundancy.
 It would be nice if we could go back to the original form setup that took care of all of these details behind the scenes.
-We can extend the rails form builder to do just that.
-This also means the developer doens't need to keep track of all the different nuances, it's all built in.
+Luckily, we can extend the rails form builder to do just that.
+A good side effect of this extension is that the developer doesn't need to keep track of all the different nuances; it's all built in.

 # Create the formbuilder